-How does an admissions officer read your application?
+How does someone in college admissions read your application?

 “We read applications holistically.”
-I can’t recall how many times I said that as an admission officer.
-I probably said it hundreds of times per year in presentations to students, parents, and guidance counselors.
-“Holistic admissions” was our way of saying that admissions decisions were made in an extremely complicated and nuanced way.
+I said that hundreds of times per year in presentations to students, parents, and guidance counselors.
+“Holistic admissions” was our way of saying that admissions decisions were made in an extremely nuanced way, where we aimed to look at each student individually.

-In this post, I am going to break down exactly how I read student applications when I was an admissions officer.
+In this post, I am going to break down exactly how I read student applications when I was an admissions officer, which will give you a sense of how the process works at selective colleges.
 Here are the areas that I was thinking about (if you want to skip ahead):

-Note that every college is going to review applications little bit differently, but 95% of it is going to be the same!
-By the end of this post, you will have a solid understanding of what's going through the admissions officer's mind as they are reading your application!
+Note that every college is going to review applications a little differently, but 95% of it is going to be the same!
+By the end of this post, you will have a solid understanding of what's going through the admissions reader's mind as they are reviewing your application!

-First things first, college is an academic experience and as an admissions officer, we want to make sure that you have the academic “chops” to be a successful student.
-When I began reading a student’s application, I would first click on the student’s academic transcript.
-When reviewing the academic transcript there were four major things I was thinking about:
+College is, first and foremost, a place for learning.
+As an admissions officer, we want to make sure that you have the academic “chops” to be a successful student.
+When I began reading a student’s application, I would first click on the student’s transcript.
+When reviewing the student's courses and grades, there were four things I was thinking about:

 Achievement | How successful has this student been in the classroom?